e13q/WA_lesson2/README.md

 # Short links and clics count

-Utility for shortening links and for get information (clics count, expanded link) about shortened links using VK API.
+Utility for shortening links and for information (clics count, expanded link) about shortened links using VK API.
 ### How to install

 Python3 should already be installed.